strawberrybeijing/GenMasterTable/README.md

 # GenMasterTable

 **GenMasterTable** is a user-friendly, secure, and locally operated desktop application designed to handle large-scale genetic variant datasets.
-It features an intuitive graphical user interface (GUI) that simplifies filtering, merging, summarizing, and visualizing annotated variants from DNA and RNA sequencing data.
+It features an intuitive graphical user interface (GUI) that simplifies filtering, merging(concatenation), summarizing, and visualizing annotated variants from DNA and RNA sequencing data.
 The application supports both **VCF** and **CSV** file formats and is accessible to clinicians, geneticists, and researchers without requiring programming expertise.

 ## Features